kelvin0/ImageAutomation/index.md

 2. Open the default product image in Photoshop (ball).
 3. Open the desired product image in Photoshop (star).
 4. Copy the desired product image into the default product image.
 This updates the Smart Object.
-5. Save the background image.
+5. Save the background image as JPEG.
 This is our final image we want to generate with mountains and the star.
+6. Repeat this for every background/product combination image we want to generate.

 ## Python and COM